 Leading school groups on educational tours is the responsibility of our education rangers who have either teaching or adult education qualifications or interpretation skills.
 They also develop tours for the Penguin parade and assist with other environmental activities.

-Our Parade rangers showcase our little penguin at the Penguin Parade as well as assisting customers each night.
+Our Visitor Experience and Engagement rangers showcase our little penguin at the Penguin Parade as well as assisting visitors each night.
 The skills they require include interpretation, customer service, communication and crowd management.

-We employ a range of people in administration including, human resources, financial services, reception and executive services, marketing and occupational health and safety.
+We employ a range of people in administration including, people and culture, financial services, reception and executive services, marketing and occupational health and safety.
 While the skills of these staff are varied, they do all require sound communication skills, a sound understanding and experience in their field as well as the capacity to work with staff across a multi-site, multi-faceted organisation.

 Equal Opportunity Employment